ronkok/Hurmet/docs/manual.md

 :   A Humet _unit_ can be applied to a numeric value.
     There are four ways to write a Hurmet unit.

-    1. A unit name written directly after a number, with no intervening space.
+    1. A unit name or compound unit written directly after a number, with no intervening space.
     2. A unit name between apostrophes, aka single straight quotation marks, written after a numeric value.
 A unit written this way can contain a space, like `fluid ounce`.